IOS

 App-Integration

-Therefore it is neccesary to integrate the subscription API with your specific iOS App.
-The the subscription API gives full flexibility for developers to handle the end user tag/topic subscriptions.
+Therefore it is necessary to integrate the subscription API with your specific iOS App.
+The subscription API gives full flexibility for developers to handle the end user tag/topic subscriptions.

-Currently we are offering our clients two methods for authentification:
+Currently we are offering our clients two methods for authentication:

 • Certificate Based